Pydes-boop/UsefulPythonScripts/README.md

 # UsefulPythonScripts

-In this Project i collect the Python Scripts i write for day to day Automation *Id rather spend an Hour automating a daily 5 Seconds Task, then doing that Task manually for a year*
+In this Project i collect the Python Scripts i write for day to day Automation <br>
+*Id rather spend an Hour automating a daily 5 Seconds Task, then doing that Task manually for a year*